What is SMC-K, and Do I Qualify?

-True or false, when a veteran is receiving compensation at the 100% rate, they’re getting the most compensation available them?
+True or false, when a veteran is receiving compensation at the 100% Disability Rate, they’re getting the most VA disability compensation available to them.
 False.
-Just because you are receiving compensation at the highest schedular rate does not mean you might not be able to receive additional compensation.
-Special Monthly Compensation (SMC) is a benefit that is paid in addition to the basic rates of pay available through the VA’s rating schedule.
-Today we will look at one of the types of SMC, SMC(k).
-SMC(k) is what’s known as a basic level of SMC.
-Establishing entitlement to a basic level of SMC, such as SMC(k), allows a veteran to then be potentially eligible for even higher compensation under other categories of SMC.
-The purpose behind SMC(k) is to compensate veterans who have service connected disabilities involving the anatomical loss or loss of use of certain body parts or when there is impairment of certain senses.
+Just because you are receiving disability benefits at the highest schedular disability rating does not mean you might not be able to receive additional compensation from a higher level.
+Special Monthly Compensation (SMC) is a benefit that is paid in addition to the basic rates of monthly payment available through the VA’s rating schedule.
+Some SMC types include Aid and Attendance benefits, Housebound benefits, and more where veterans may require extra help around the house, home care, etc. Today we will look at one of the types of SMC, SMC(k) and the SMC rate.
+SMC-K is what’s known as a basic level of SMC.
+Establishing entitlement to a basic level of SMC, such as SMC(k), allows a veteran to then be potentially eligible for even higher compensation rates under other categories of SMC.
+The purpose behind SMC(k) is to compensate veterans who have service-connection for certain disabilities involving the anatomical loss or loss of use of certain body parts or when there is impairment of certain senses.
 Specifically, SMC(k) is available when there is anatomical loss or loss of use of the following:

 - One foot or one hand

 - Both buttocks